Military Spouse Licensing Relief Act

 According to DoD sources, there are more than 130 thousand active-duty military spouses who need licensing and/or reciprocal licensing options such as the ones found in the law.
 Nearly 40% of all military spouses could benefit from these changes.

 What did the Law Change?

-If you want to transfer a license to another state, there are now basic minimum standards.
+There are now basic minimum standards if you want to transfer a license to another state.
 For example, you must be in good standing with your current license, and the new state should accept a license that is similar in scope to those required in the gaining state as long as you have used that license in the last two years before relocating.